davidledwards/ped/README.md

-# edp
+# ped

 An experimental text editor.

 ## License

-Copyright 2021 David Edwards
+Copyright 2023 David Edwards

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at